 Somewhat surprisingly, Water Library started out as a bar featuring a huge variety of bottled waters.
 That all changed when the owner, Mr Pote Lee, an importer of water and wine met chef Mirco Keller.
 Since then, Water Library has expanded to 4 restaurants, each with its own stunning design.
 They’re a favourite with locals for after work drinks and dinner.

-Inspired by who else but the iconic Audrey Hepburn, founder Janista Lewchalermvongse has created some of the most stylish cafés in Bangkok as part of the Audrey Group.
+Inspired by who else but the iconic Audrey Hepburn, founder Janista Lewchalermvongse has created some of the most stylish venues to eat and drink in Bangkok as part of the Audrey Group.
 A former member of Parliament and TV host, she has successfully turned her hand to dining.
 Who could resist these flower pot cakes from Audrey?
 Certainly not us, that’s for sure.

 Of course, Bangkok is not just famous for its high level restaurants, the street food is second to none.
 Whilst we didn’t have time to sample it on this visit, we did enjoy a refreshing coconut drink.
 When the heat is on, it’s an ideal way to cool down – we found ours at Wat Arun Temple.